A white village

 Prologue:

-As soon you as leave the Coast by Marbella, and you drive inland towards the the villages of Ojen and Coin, you enter the Sierra de las Nieves Natural Biosphere
+As soon you as leave the Coast by Marbella, and you drive inland towards the the villages of Ojen and Coin, you enter the Sierra de las Nieves Natural Biosphere.

 The village of El Burgo at 591 meters above sea level, is one of the 9 municipalities which share the Nature Reserve.
 It is located 55 km from Marbella and 27 km from Ronda on the most northern part of the Sierras de las Nieves.